-Garden whimsy is a common theme in landscapes and captured by the addition of statues and other works of folk art.
-One of the most time honored representations of this theme is through the use of garden gnomes.
+Garden whimsy is a common theme in landscapes and is captured by the addition of statues and other works of folk art.
+One of the most time-honored representations of this theme is through the use of garden gnomes.
 The history of garden gnomes is long and storied, rooted in folklore and superstition.
 Their rise in modern popularity can be explained by taking a look at traditional garden gnome information and their historical use and genesis.
 These little garden guards are both silly and important from a perspective of the past.

 What are Garden Gnomes?

 Garden gnomes are one of the perennial delights common to home landscapes.
 These small statuettes have been around for centuries and have a rich heritage in European gardens.
 What are garden gnomes?
 Garden gnomes are effigies of small, squat, little men with snowy beards and red pointed caps.
 They are endlessly charming and serve as garden mascots.
 The early history of uses for garden gnomes is rooted in legendary tales of living gnomes.
 If you spy a little man less than a foot (31 cm.) tall who is wearing outdated clothing, a red cap almost taller than the man, and a full white beard you are probably looking at a garden gnome.
 The first gnomes as we know them today were created by Phillip Griebel in the 1800s.
 However, the gnomes were also making appearances as early as the 1600s, but their appearance was quite different, less whimsical, and more totemic.
 Griebel's sculptures were made of terra cotta and appealed to the people of Germany in that period since gnome myths abounded at the time.
 Before long, gnomes were being manufactured by many countries and spreading throughout Europe.
 An interesting bit of garden gnome information is the number of names for the statue.
 Each region and country has come up with a different name for the gnomes which corresponds to its historical mythology.

 Garden Gnomes Facts